ebikatsudon/VTubeStudio/NVIDIA-Webcam-Tracker.md

 # FAQ

+## Will this be free?

+It will be free (with the watermark) just like the regular webcam tracking.
+No additional purchase needed.

 ## How does this compare to iPhone/iPad tracking?

+In terms of tracking quality, it's very similar.
+Mouth-tracking is very accurate and so is eye-tracking.
+Blink-tracking works well.
+Wink-tracking is fine too, but as always, depending on your eye shape/size it may work better or worse.
+You'll just have to try it out and see for yourself.

+The face rotation range of the NVIDIA tracker is also very big so it's unlikely to lose tracking in most situations, even with fast face movement.
+I tried shaking my head really fast until I got a headache and never managed to make it lose tracking.

+It supports the same parameters you have with iOS tracking, including **"Mouth X"** and **individual brow tracking**, but it **DOES NOT** currently support **cheek puff** and **tongue-tracking**.
+The tracker is in active development, so it is likely that those will be added eventually.

+### So why would I still want an iPhone?

+With the iPhone, all tracking is done entirely on the phone, so VTube Studio in your PC will run with minimal CPU/GPU usage.
+This new NVIDIA tracker is very performant, but there is still some CPU/GPU usage.

+If you already have an iPhone and you're fine with the tracking and setup, I would recommend sticking with that.

+Not having to use multiple devices is really nice though, so definitely give the new tracker a try as well, maybe it could be a good alternative for you.

+## What CPU/GPU usage can I expect?

+It depends on your CPU/GPU, but it should be fairly minimal, even at high framerates.
+On my RTX 3070,

-## Will this be free?
+## Will the NVIDIA Broadcast face tracker be improved?

+The latest info I have from NVIDIA right now is that "virtual avatars and tracking" are a big priority for them right now, so it is likely that there will be improvements to this tracker (which is kind of a nice change seeing how Apple haven't ever updated their face tracking).

+## What about hand tracking?

+That isn't currently supported with this tracker but I would not be surprised if it's added eventually.

 ## What do I need?

-The only requirement is a NVIDIA RTX Series GPU.
+The only requirement is a NVIDIA RTX Series GPU and a webcam.
 All RTX GPUs are supported, so any RTX 20-series, 30-series or (upcoming) 40-series card will do, including laptop GPUs.
 GTX GPUs or GPUs from other vendors are not supported.
 Current Steam surveys show that about 30% of users have RTX cards and that number is increasing with each new NVIDIA GPU generation.

 If you are not sure if you have an RTX GPU, please follow [this guide](https://www.tomsguide.com/how-to/what-graphics-card-do-i-have) to find out.
 If your GPU name starts with "NVIDIA GeForce RTX", you have a supported GPU.

+## When can I test this?

+This feature will be included in **VTube Studio 1.22.0**, which will be released in the **first week of October 2022**.
+There may be an open/closed beta before that, check the [Discord](https://discord.gg/VTubeStudio) for more info.